Thedarkiin/Telecom-churn-prediction/README.md

 A modular machine learning pipeline for predicting customer churn using the Kaggle Telco dataset (~7 000 customers, 21 columns).
 The aim is to identify which subscribers are likely to leave and highlight the key factors behind their decisions.
+A quick cool fact, telecom companies save up to 7 times more when keeping a subscribed customer rather than acquiring a new one.

 > A business problem tackled through a clean ML structure.